Python-do-ECARES/Classes/Session_2/Readme.md

 This tutorial explains how to use GitHub Desktop to create and maintain own repositories for this course.

 ### Step 1.
 Clone repository
-Go to the relevant repo page on GitHub and click on the "Clone or download" button.
+Go to the [Classes](https://github.com/Python-do-ECARES/Classes) repo page on GitHub and click on the "Clone or download" button.

 ![](images/step1.png)